microsoft/PowerToys/README.md

 #### Highlights from October 2020

 **General**
-- Installer improvements including darkmode
+- Installer improvements including dark mode
 - Large sums of accessibility issues fixed.
-- Worked on localization work.
+- Worked on localization effort.
 If you find issues, please [make us aware so we can correct them][loc-bug].

 **Color Picker**
 - Updated interface and new editor experience.